neonnd/agar.io-bots-extension/README.md

 ### How to use
 * install tampermonkey extension for chrome/firefox
 * install [userscript](https://github.com/Neonx99/agar.io-bots-extension/raw/master/au.user.js)
+* open agar.io and disable shield (allow unsafe scripts)
-* open agar.io start & bots after spawning
+* start the bots after spawning and have fun

 ### Bot controls
 * (X) To split